 We are very early in our development efforts.
-We recently completed enrollment of patients in the TOPAZ Phase 2 clinical trial of SRK-015 in the fourth quarter of 2019.
-We have initiated the DRAGON Phase 1 clinical trial of SRK-181 in cancer immunotherapy in the first quarter of 2020.
-Because SRK-015 and SRK-181 are our only clinical stage product candidates, if SRK-015 or SRK-181 encounters safety or efficacy problems, development delays, including as a result of the COVID-19 pandemic, impacts at clinical sites, or regulatory issues or other problems, our development plans and business would be negatively affected.
-All of our other programs are in preclinical development.
+We completed enrollment of patients in the TOPAZ Phase 2 clinical trial of SRK-015 in the fourth quarter of 2019 and we have initiated the DRAGON Phase 1 clinical trial of SRK-181 in cancer immunotherapy in the first quarter of 2020.
+Because SRK-015 and SRK-181 are our only clinical stage product